peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

-An arbitrary-precision integer in which each bit is set if it's set in one input integer but not the other.
+An arbitrary-precision integer in which each bit is set if the corresponding bit is set in one input integer but not in the other.

 <b>Exceptions:</b>

- * System.ArgumentException:
-Doesn't satisfy smallerCount == CountWords(result).

  * System.ArgumentNullException:
 The parameter  <i>other</i>